louzkk/Ghost-Optimizer/README.md

 # 🚨 Disclaimer
 Use this script at your own risk, I take no responsibility for any damage or data loss.
-If you are unable to run the script or apply the optimizations, please visit the [Help](https://github.com/louzkk/Ghost-Optimizer/blob/main/GUIDE.md#troubleshooting--notes) page.
+If you are unable to run the script or apply the optimizations, visit the [Help](https://github.com/louzkk/Ghost-Optimizer/blob/main/GUIDE.md#troubleshooting--notes) page.

 # 📜 License
 This project is released under the [MIT License](LICENSE), allowing open use, modification, and distribution with attribution.